 Most parking restrictions and fines within the City of Greater Dandenong are defined by the State Government under the Road Safety Act 1986.

-- Pay the penalty by the due date shown on the front of the notice.
+- Pay the penalty by the due date as shown on the front of the notice or

 1. Pay your parking infringement

-Make sure you pay the penalty by the due date shown on the front of the notice by
+Make sure you pay the penalty by the due date as shown on the front of the notice by:

-A person will be automatically entitled to a payment plan if they are in receipt of any one of the following a:
+A person will be automatically entitled to a payment plan if they are in receipt of any one of the following: